 Hot Meal Option #9 – Solar Cooker – For Exterior Use Only

-A better option in warmer, sunnier climates, solar cookers can be used to make everything from baked goods to main dishes.
+A better option in warmer, sunnier climates, a solar oven can be used to do everything from bake bread to cooking main dishes.
 Designs range from a tire tube with a piece of plexiglass over the top to heavy duty commercial cookers and solar distillers.
 Solar heat can also be used to dry foods.
-Check out “What's the Best Solar Cooker?“, “Getting Started with Solar Cooking” and “Getting Started with Home Food Drying” for more information.

 Hot Meal Option #10 – Wood Cook Stove or Masonry Stove with Bake Oven